Sunnydale Adventist Academy: Change

 The school finished a red brick administration building with space for classrooms and dedicated it to A. B. Chance in 1950.
 The materials came from the dismantling of government barracks buildings, and students worked much of the construction.
 An attached Gymnasium was added in 1953.
 On the campus, the conference added a two-room elementary school in 1972, a cafeteria and kitchen in 1973, and a church in 1975.
 The newest building is a dual-purpose library and computer lab.

 During the early years, the school supplied employment for its students in the on-campus dairy.
 However, on August 17, 1962, the dairy and farm buildings burned in a fire.
 The conference chose to not rebuild.
 Through the seventies, the school supplied student employment via the SS Plastics and the Dakota Bake 'n Serve frozen dough plant.
 Until December 2014, the school maintained a workplace called Sunnydale-Goss Industries, where students made hospital-grade oxygen tents and wooden-handled brushes.

-List of Principals

-Academics

-The required curriculum includes classes in the following subject areas: Religion, English, Social Studies, Mathematics, Science, Computer Tech, Physical Education, Health, Gymnastics, Fine Arts, and Electives.

-Spiritual Programming

-All students take religion classes each year that they are enrolled.
-These classes cover topics in biblical history and Christian and denominational doctrines.
-Instructors in other disciplines also begin each class period with prayer or a short devotional thought, many which encourage student input.
-Daily, the student body gathers together in the chapel for a morning devotional.

-Weekly, students attend Sabbath School and Church service on Saturday.

-Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.